 What is shopping with a purpose, you might ask?
 It’s a new way of shopping, that reaches beyond tactile things and merges Fair Trade principles, skilled artisans, empowers marginalised communities AND supports community development all rolled into one yummy ball of goodness!
+And the good news continues, shopping with a purpose is what we're all about at Local Bazaar.

 We’ve been living in a disposable society for a long time (too long in fact), however, slowly the tide is turning towards each of us being a responsible consumer.
 This is by and large due to education and the choices we have but also out of necessity as it becomes increasingly evident on how much pressure we’ve been putting on our planet.
 In this article, we look at why shopping with a purpose makes sense and the benefits this consumer model can have on you, on your community and on our world.